CMAP-REPOS/cmap_trip-based_model/src/Mode-Dest-TOD/DATAGUIDE.md

 > Note: In prior version of the CMAP trip-based model, separate identical copies
 > of the DISTR files were needed to support pre-distribution and mode choice
 > components, e.g. PDHW_DISTR and MCHW_DISTR.
 The current model does not require
-> separate files, so the model reads only a common file without the component-
+> separate files by component, so the model reads only a common file without the component-
 > specific prefix.
+The purpose-specific prefix is still required, as the data in
+> these files can vary by purpose.

 ### cmap_trip_config.yaml